Haley Irwin: Hockey Canada

 Named to 2014 Olympic roster for Canada.
 After her freshman season at UMD, Irwin played in two more international competitions with Canada's Under-22 team.
 At the 2009 IIHF Women's World Ice Hockey Championships, she had two goals and three assists in five games for Canada in its silver medal performance.
 In addition, Irwin won gold at the Four Nations Cup.
 After her appearance on Canada's 2009 silver medal winning World Championship team, she was invited to centralize for six months in Calgary along with 25 other players and try for one of the 21 spots on the 2010 Olympic team.
 During the 2009 Hockey Canada Cup in Vancouver, Irwin scored on a penalty shot during Canada's 10–2 victory over Finland on September 1, 2009.
 During the 2010 Winter Olympics, Irwin played five games, scoring four goals and one assist.
 In the gold medal game, Canada defeated the United States 2–0 to win their third consecutive gold.
 In the first game of the 2011 IIHF Eight Nations Tournament, Irwin scored two goals in a 16–0 victory over Switzerland.
 In the third game of the tournament, she scored two goals in an 11–0 shutout over Slovakia.

 Canadian Women's Hockey League

 Irwin was selected by the Brampton Thunder in the first round of the Canadian Women's Hockey League (CWHL) draft held on July 14, 2012, in Mississauga, Ontario, the third player drafted overall.
 She relocated to Montreal and was transferred to the Montreal Stars.
 She would appear with the club in the finals of the 2013 Clarkson Cup.
 In the summer of 2014, she was traded to the Calgary Inferno for future considerations.

 Coaching career

-Irwin started her first season coaching at the PWHL level in the 2018-2019 season with the Barrie Sharks Junior Hockey team, in Barrie Ontario.
+Irwin started her first season coaching at the Provincial Women's Hockey League level in the 2018-2019 season with the Barrie Sharks Junior Hockey team, in Barrie Ontario.
 On July 29, 2019, Irwin was hired to serve on Lisa Haley's coaching staff with the Ryerson Rams women's ice hockey program.
+Irwin was named Interim Head Coach of the Ottawa Charge in the Professional Women's Hockey League on April 6, 2026.